How Can I Run a Command after Boot/Startup in Linux?

 • Service – provides information about the demonizing process and the command to start the service.

-• Install- allows the service to execute at startup while handling dependencies using the folder specified in WantedBy.
+• Install- allows the service to Linux execute commands on startup while handling dependencies using the folder specified in WantedBy.

 $ chmod 644 /etc/systemd/system/reboot_message.service